 One-time: A one-time budgets is a set amount for the entire life of that budget and won’t reset at the beginning of every month.
 This type of budget will only retire if there is an expiration date or if you manually retire the budget.

 Recurring: Recurring budgets will automatically fund on the first of every month, updating to the amount that you have set as the Monthly Goal.
 This will not retire unless you have chosen an expiration date or manually retire the budget.
+You can adjust the amount budgeted for a future month using the buttons at the top of the budget dashboard.

 Setting an expiration date: if you choose an expiration date, that budget will automatically be retired when you hit that date and no one will have access to the funds in that budget after the expiration date.
 Once a budget is retired, it cannot be reinstated.